jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

   - DNS servers are hierarchically organized and connected in a global network
   - no single DNS server contains the entire database
   - if a single DNS server does not have the required domain name mapping, the request is forwarded to another DNS server until the required IP address is found

+- DNS operates at the Transport layer and is initiated by software (e.g., a browser) [^30]
+  - DNS may be cached locally, as well, so a DNS query isn't always required

 ### Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model